Typhoon Fengshen (2002): Meteorological history

 Late on July 13, a tropical depression developed near the Marshall Islands northeast of Kwajalein Atoll.
 The cyclone quickly strengthened into Tropical Storm Fengshen just six hours after forming.
+(Note: The name Fengshen (Mandarin: 风神, [fɤŋ˥ ʂən˧˥]) was contributed by China and literally means "god of wind" in Mandarin.)
 On July 14, the Joint Typhoon Warning Center (JTWC) initiated warnings on Fengshen just two hours after first monitoring the disturbance.
 By that time, the system consisted of a distinct circulation with developing convection, located in an area of weak wind shear.
 The storm initially moved northwestward, emerging from the monsoon trough as a small cyclone.
 Quick intensification followed, and an upper-level low to the northwest assisted in providing outflow.
 After a 13 km (8 mi) wide eye developed, the Japan Meteorological Agency (JMA) upgraded Fengshen to a typhoon on July 15 to the southwest of Wake Island; the JTWC also upgraded the storm the same day.

 On July 16, Fengshen turned sharply westward due to a subtropical ridge to its northwest, and it maintained that movement for the next four days.
 By late on July 18, the JMA estimated that Fengshen attained maximum sustained winds of 185 km/h (115 mph 10‑minute), around the same time the JTWC upgraded the storm to a super typhoon.
 After maintaining its peak intensity for 24 hours, Fengshen weakened slightly and began a turn to the northwest.
 The weakening was possibly due to an eyewall replacement cycle, and although previously it was a small storm, the typhoon gradually increased in size.
 Around that time of its weakening, Fengshen began undergoing the Fujiwhara effect with Typhoon Fung-wong; the latter looped to the south of Fengshen and dissipated on July 29.
 On July 21, Fengshen began re-intensifying, and the JMA reported that the typhoon again reached winds of 185 km/h (115 mph 10‑minute).
 At around the same time, the JTWC estimated winds of 270 km/h (165 mph 1‑minute).
 Fengshen retained much of its intensity until July 22, being a super typhoon for five days.
 This set the record for greatest duration at the intensity, surpassing the previous record of 114 hours set by Typhoon Joan in 1997; Fengshen's record was later tied by Typhoon Ioke in 2006.